Documentation

 store_phone_numberboolif set to True, the phone number will be stored in the survey data

-imageMediaItem | NoneAn option image to show the user, from the s.media collection
+imageMediaItem | Nonean image to show with the phone number question, from the s.media collection

 default_countrystr | Nonethe default country code to use for the phone number